2012 North American League season: Pitching

 To qualify as league leader for hitter, AVG - Minimum of plate appearances of 2.7 per team game.
 To qualify as league leader for pitcher, ERA - Minimum inning(s) of .8 pitched per team game.

 Playoffs

 Format

 In 2012, the North division played a best-of-three finals between the top two teams.
 The San Rafael Pacifics defeated Maui Na Koa Ikaika two games to one, claiming them the North Division Champions.
 In the United division, the top four teams advanced to the playoffs.
 The first round was a best-of-three series.
 The second round was a best-of-five series for the United Division Championship.
 The Edinburg Roadrunners defeated the Fort Worth Cats three games to zero.
 The North playoffs were held August 24-26th while the United playoffs were held September 4-9th.

+Northern Division Individual Awards

+The manager's of the Pacifics, Na Koa Ikaika, Hawaii Stars and Sonoma County Grapes voted to determine the post-season awards and select the division's post-season All-Star Team.